 Print the measurement cards on heavy card stock and laminate if planning to use these more than once.
 I always laminate because you know what’s worse than having them damaged and unusable?
 Wanting to use them for a second activity, or use them again for the same activity, and wishing they were laminated.

-Place the cards on a tray and invite your preschooler to join you in some measurement fun!
+Place the cards on a tray (we use these food trays) and invite your preschooler to join you in some measurement fun!

 How to Use the Cards to Teach Measurement

 The most basic form of this activity would be to mix up the cards and then arrange them in smallest to largest or in descending order from largest to smallest.
-It’s one of the first steps in kids learning how to measure.
+It’s one of the first steps in kids learning how to measure and also teaches preschoolers how to sequence numbers and quantities.

 To do this, I always allow a little bit of time for my preschoolers to figure out the order on their own, giving them time to self correct.
 This is an important step and really helps them develop concepts of measurement.